armandmcqueen/conclib/README.md

 # Concurrency Lib

-Template for building concurrent systems in Python that use a slightly extended pykka for the actor system.
-Provide a way to communicate with the actor system from a different process by using redis (e.g. from a web server that runs in multiple processes).
+Template/library for building concurrent systems in Python that use a slightly extended pykka for the actor system.
+Provides a way to communicate with the actor system from a different process via redis (e.g. from a web server that runs in multiple processes).

 Extend pykka actors to have uniquely identifiable names (URNs) that can be used to send messages.
 Eventually add additional observability to the actor framework.